Singapore: Culture

 Despite its small size, Singapore has a diversity of languages, religions, and cultures.
-Former prime ministers of Singapore, Lee Kuan Yew and Goh Chok Tong, have stated that Singapore does not fit the traditional description of a nation, calling it a society-in-transition, pointing out the fact that Singaporeans do not all speak the same language, share the same religion, or have the same customs.
+Former prime ministers Lee Kuan Yew and Goh Chok Tong stated that Singapore does not fit the traditional description of a nation, calling it a society-in-transition, pointing out the fact that Singaporeans do not all speak the same language, share the same religion, or have the same customs.
 Singaporeans who speak English as their native language would likely lean toward Western culture (along with either Christian culture or secularism), while those who speak Chinese as their native language mostly lean toward Chinese culture, which has linkages with Chinese folk religion, Buddhism, Taoism and Confucianism.
 Malay-speaking Singaporeans mostly lean toward Malay culture, which itself is closely linked to Islamic culture.
 Tamil-speaking Singaporeans mostly lean toward Tamil culture, which itself is mostly linked to Hindu culture.
 Racial and religious harmony is regarded as a crucial part of Singapore's success, and played a part in building a Singaporean identity.

 When Singapore became independent from the United Kingdom in 1963, most Singaporean citizens were transient migrant labourers who had no intention of staying permanently.
 There was also a sizeable minority of middle-class, locally born people—known as Peranakans or Baba-Nyonya-descendants of 15th- and 16th-century Chinese immigrants.
 With the exception of the Peranakans who pledged their loyalties to Singapore, most of the labourers' loyalties lay with their respective homelands of Malaya, China and India.
 After independence, the government began a deliberate process of crafting a uniquely Singaporean identity and culture.
 Singapore has a reputation as a nanny state.
 The government also places a heavy emphasis on meritocracy, where one is judged based on one's ability.

-The national flower of Singapore is the hybrid orchid, Vanda Miss Joaquim, named in memory of a Singapore-born Armenian woman, who crossbred the flower in her garden at Tanjong Pagar in 1893.
+The national flower of Singapore is the hybrid orchid, Vanda Miss Joaquim, named in memory of Agnes Joaquim, who crossbred the flower in her garden at Tanjong Pagar in 1893.
 Singapore is known as the Lion City and many national symbols such as the coat of arms and the lion head symbol make use of a lion.
 Major religious festivals are public holidays.
 UNESCO recognises Singapore as a "Design City."